 Sabled’Or les Pins - 15 mins a beautiful large beach, with a very gentle slope suitable for all.
 You can hire bikes, get lunch, ice cream, go on the bouncy castles or just relax!

 Parc Indian Forest Morieux - 20 min.
-This was one of our highlights of our holiday as all our kids were able to go on the high ropes challenge.
+This was one of our highlights of our child friendly holiday as all our kids were able to go on the high ropes challenge.
 The black routes were the most challenging with a height restriction.
 However there were many routes for different abilities and ages, which kept us all happy for the full three hours booked.
 It was good value for money costing the five of us €81.20 that’s just £60.
 You can climb, sing, sway and zip-wire through the forests and across meadows to your hearts content.
 You have to book and we found the best time to go was first thing in the morning.
 Ok it was an early start but we weren’t held up with queues.
 Once your on a stage there is no easy way to quit.

 Dinard 45 min is an upmarket town with lots of art and boutique shops.
 It has a number of beautiful sandy beaches and coves.
 We quite happily spent a full sunny day on the beach with a lunch pit stop.